10. Some Basics of Shell Programming

 echo "x's changed to z's"

-The same thing can be accomplished without a temporary file by using the << symbol and a unique string, like this:
+The same thing can be accomplished without a temporary file by using

 ed filename <<%